mathematiger/Hands_on_GraphXAI/README.md

 Competition: The GNN gives feedback for a node being in the motif as a real number.
 This feedback is summed up and the person wins, who's graph gives the highest feedback.

-## 4. Challenge: Explore Class Expressions to find graphs of high fidelity for a heterogeneous BAShapes (Houses) Dataset
+## 3. Explore Class Expressions to find graphs of high fidelity for a heterogeneous BAShapes (Houses) Dataset

-Caution: Here you need to activate a new virtual environment, called `hot2` in the VM, using `source hot2/bin/activate` at the root directory and again navigate to your copied folder.
+Caution: Here you need to activate a new virtual environment in the root directory, called `hot2` in the VM, using `source hot2/bin/activate` and again navigate to your copied folder.

-To start, run `run_ce_expl.sh`, which links to the code on 'ce_gain.py'.
+To start, run `run_ce_expl.sh`, which links to the code 'ce_gain.py'.

 This code uses a dataset, which is a heterogeneous version of the BAShapes House dataset.
 Nodetypes are `'1'`, `'2'`, `'3'` for nodes in the house motifs from bottom to top and `0` for other nodes.
-All edgetypes are `'to'`
+All edgetypes are `'to'`.

 Here, the aim is to create a class expression, which uses logical AND, ClassExpression, and ObjectProperty.
 This means, you can create instances of a class and connect these instances by edges (a.k.a. object properties).
 This is done in a tree-like format as a list `[class, [child1], [child2]]`.
 The features of all nodes are set to `1`, just like in the original dataset.
+Keep attention, that you write the entries as strings, i.e. write `'1'` for class 1, instead of `1`.

 If you want this to be a competition, try to find a CE which creates a graph which maximizes the fidelity on the dataset.